 - Operating as a start up in some ways and as a corporation in others.

 - Your friends & family no longer like you for who you are, but for the gear you sell.

-Our full-time regular employees are eligible for an amazing paid-time off policy (12 paid days & 8 paid holidays), 401K, company-subsidized medical insurance, company-paid basic life, company-paid AD&D, flexible spending account, employee assistance program, voluntary dental, voluntary short-term disability, short-term supplemental accident, UTA commuter van pool to Park City, a deep employee discount, industry perks (discounted ski passes, pro deals, transferable passes at world-class ski resorts), access to shared Ski Utah Gold Passes, employee gear closet, extreme sponsored employee events (Wasatch Back Relay), casual dress environment, annual adventure contest, flexible schedules, great advancement opportunities, informal employee activities (ultimate frisbee, trail running, softball, road biking), and the opportunity to be a part something solid and exciting.
+Our full-time regular employees are eligible for an amazing paid-time off policy (12 paid days & 8 paid holidays), 401K, company-subsidized medical insurance, company-paid basic life, company-paid AD&D, flexible spending account, employee assistance program, voluntary dental, voluntary short-term disability, short-term supplemental accident, a deep employee discount, industry perks (discounted ski passes, pro deals, transferable passes at world-class ski resorts), access to shared Ski Utah Gold Passes, employee gear closet, extreme sponsored employee events (Wasatch Back Relay), casual dress environment, annual adventure contest, flexible schedules, great advancement opportunities, informal employee activities (ultimate frisbee, trail running, softball, road biking), and the opportunity to be a part something solid and exciting.

 So You Wanna Work Here?